-(n) As a result of your family connection, significant involvement, and shareholdings of PBEC and TSHO, the Disclaimer was misleading or untrue.
+(n) As a result of the Kirk family connection and significant involvement in PBEC and TSHO, as well as the Skymark Directors' significant shareholdings of PBEC and TSHO, the Disclaimer was misleading or untrue.

-(o) You, along with Benjamin Kirk and Boyle, failed to exercise due diligence, and knew, or reasonably ought to have known that the Disclaimer was misleading or untrue, or failed to state a fact required to be started or that was necessary to make it not misleading.
+(o) You, along with Benjamin and John Kirk, failed to exercise due diligence, and knew, or reasonably ought to have known that the Disclaimer was misleading or untrue, or failed to state a fact required to be stated or that was necessary to make it not misleading.